Linda Hardy. Masters in Cognitive Behaviour Therapy and experienced counsellor

 As a Registered Member with the British Association of Counselling and Psychotherapy, I abide by their ethical guidelines at all times.

-I am located in Glasgow City Centre
+Counselling in Glasgow City Centre

+I invite you to check me out further by visiting my website, where more details about me and my approach to my work are available.
 Please feel free to ask any questions you have about counselling, and what you could expect during our time together.

 Thank you for checking out my profile.